-- 3. Hazard Buildings.
+- d.
+All development activity must comply with relevant Federal and State laws and regulations.
+Where there is a direct conflict between this Ordinance and the standards of a Federal or State Law, Federal or State Law supersedes the standards of this Ordinance. - 3.
+Hazard Buildings.
 No provision in this Ordinance shall be construed to prevent the Alteration, Demolition, or Relocation of a building when the Code Enforcement Officer certifies that such action is required for the public safety. - 4.
 Appeals.
-An appeal from the final decision of the Review Board may be taken by any party or person aggrieved to the Zoning Board of Appeals within 30 days from the date of the decision.
+An appeal from the final decision of the Historic Preservation Review Board may be taken by any party or person aggrieved to the Zoning Board of Appeals within 30 days from the date of the decision.
+Appeals from final decisions from the Planning Department may be taken by any party or person aggrieved but must be taken to the Historic Preservation Review Board within 30 days from the date of the decision.